noplacenoaddress/RNMnetwork/Introduction.md

 - Military ionosphere satellites network.
 - Aristocratic network of telecommunications.
 In this network take part nobles families and dynasties.
 It includes Masonic lodges and secret societies.
 They decide the sort of the world, changing the political climate identically as they've done in the middle age.
 Nothing has changed it's only digitalized.
 Commercial private hardware used.
 - This network, the synthetic telepathy network almost open source and open hardware based.
+- A small Catalan network, terrestrial radio wave used, only voice to skull binded.
+Five years ago was absorbed by the synthetic telepathy network that use v2k terrestrial in Catalunya.
+Use analog MF devices to transmit.
+Excellent latency in voice service.

 What is the principle difference between those networks?
 The last mile technology.
-In the Spanish aristocratic network the last mile is embedded in the LTE towers.
 In the synthetic telepathy network is satellite.

 Next there are products of this network, the aristocratic call them "*games*".
 Games where people die like target individuals committing suicide.
 Games where they change the world.
 Others product can be classified as services.